raj23manj/springBoot/jokesapp/README.md

         * flyweight objects is that they are immutable
         * use hashmap, list
       * Proxy
+        * overview:
+          * here both the proxy class and actual class implement the interface
+          * you are calling foo.bar()
+          * this assumes that foo is in the same process as bar()
+          * what if later on you want to pull all foo-related operations into a seperate process, by avoiding changing any code
+          * proxy to rescue, same interface entirely different behaviour
+          *  this is called communication proxy, other types logging, virtual, guarding ..
         * a class that functions as an interface to a particular resource.
 That resource may be remote, expensive to construct, or may require logging or some other functionality
         * Protection Proxy